 I'm getting an "Unable to create temporary work files" error when I run a report.

-Stonefield Query temporarily puts some files in your Windows temporary folder.
+Stonefield Query puts some files in your Windows temporary folder.
 This error occurs if that folder is read-only, marked as hidden, or the volume it's on is almost full.
 You have to fix this problem before you can run any reports.

 When I run a report, I'm getting an "invalid path or file name" error.